 Since 2008, cars in Quebec are required to be equipped with tires specifically designed for winter driving from December 15th through to March 15th.
 If you don't install four winter tires on your vehicle and get caught the fines are hefty too, ranging from $200 to $300.

 Who is affected by the Quebec winter tire law?

 It's estimated that 4.5 million vehicles are affected by the law annually as all passenger vehicles, taxis and rental cars registered in Quebec must be equipped with winter tires.
 Visitors who drive to Quebec from out-of-country or out-of-province are not affected by Quebec's winter tire law as their vehicle would be registered and plated by their home jurisdiction.
 The law only applies to passenger vehicles registered (or rented) in Quebec.

 A winter tire by any other name

-Tires marked with the following mountain snowflake icon are recognized as acceptable winter tires:
+Since December 15, 2014, only tires with the mountain snowflake icon, or studded tires, are recognized as acceptable winter tires in Quebec.